amjadmohamednabeel/amjad-portfolio-verse/README.md

 ## 🌐 Deployment

-Easily deploy your portfolio using [Lovable](https://lovable.dev).
-Simply click "Publish" in the project dashboard.
+Built and deployed with modern web technologies for optimal performance and scalability.

 ## 🔒 Custom Domain

-Want a professional touch?
-Connect a custom domain in Project > Settings > Domains.
+Configured for seamless custom domain integration and professional branding.

 ## 📬 Contact

 Have questions or suggestions?
-Reach out to me at [your email].
+Reach out to me at amnamjad4@gmail.com.

 ## 🤝 Contributing